yashh18/Employee-attrition-prediction/README.md

 ## Introduction

-Employee attrition refers to an employee’s voluntary or involuntary resignation from a workforce.
-Organizations spend many resources in hiring talented employees and training them.
+Employee attrition refers to an employee’s voluntary or involuntary resignation from the workforce.
+Organizations spend many resources on hiring talented employees and training them.
 Every employee is critical to a company’s success.
-Our goal was to predict employee attrition and identify the factors contributing to an employee leaving a workforce.
-We trained various classification models on our dataset and assessed their performance using different metrics such as accuracy, precision, recall and F1 Score.
-I also analyzed the dataset to identify key factors contributing to an employee leaving a workforce.
+Our goal was to predict employee attrition and identify the factors contributing to an employee leaving the workforce.
+I trained various classification models on our dataset and assessed their performance using different metrics such as accuracy, precision, recall, and F1 Score.
+I also analyzed the dataset to identify key factors contributing to an employee leaving the workforce.
 This project will assist organizations in gaining fresh insights into what drives attrition and thus enhance retention rate.

 ## Methodology